MSRConnections/Azure-training-course/Content/Machine Learning/Azure Machine Learning HOL.md

 <a name="Overview"></a>
 ## Overview ##

-Machine learning, which facilitates predictive analysis from large volumes of data by employing algorithms that iteratively learn from that data, is one of the fastest growing areas of computer science.
+Machine learning, which facilitates predictive analytics from large volumes of data by employing algorithms that iteratively learn from that data, is one of the fastest growing areas of computer science.
 Its uses range from credit-card fraud detection and self-driving cars to optical character recognition (OCR) and online shopping recommendations.
 It makes us smarter by making computers smarter.
 And its usefulness will only increase as more and more data becomes available and our desire to perform predictive analysis from that data grows, too.

 Azure Machine Learning is a cloud-based predictive-analytics service that offers a streamlined experience for data scientists of all skill levels.
-It's accompanied by the Azure Machine Learning Studio (ML Studio), which is a browser-based tool that allows you to build models using simple drag-and-drop gestures.
+It's accompanied by the Azure Machine Learning Studio (ML Studio), which is a browser-based tool that provides an easy to use, drag-and-drop interface for building machine-learning models.
 It comes with a library of time-saving experiments and features best-in-class algorithms developed and tested in the real world by Microsoft businesses such as Bing.
-And its built-in support for [R](https://www.r-project.org/) and [Python](https://www.python.org/) means you can build custom scripts  to customize your model.
+And its built-in support for [R](https://www.r-project.org/) and [Python](https://www.python.org/) means you can include scripts of your own to customize your model.
 Once you've built and trained your model in the ML Studio, you can easily expose it as a Web service that is consumable using a variety of programming languages, or share it with the community by placing it in the [Cortana Intelligence Gallery](https://gallery.cortanaintelligence.com/).

 In this lab, you will use Azure Machine Learning to model automobile features and prices and generate price predictions from feature inputs.
-You will employ the following steps to build the experiment in the Azure Machine Learning Studio and to create, train, and score your model to predict automobile price:

-1. Create a model
-    - Get the data
-    - Preprocess the data
-    - Define features
-1. Train the model
-    - Choose and apply a learning algorithm
-1. Score and test the model
-    - Predict new automobile prices
+Then you will deploy the model as a Web service and test it by placing calls to it.

 <a name="Objectives"></a>
 ### Objectives ###

 In this hands-on lab, you will learn how to:

-- Log in to the Azure Machine Learning Studio
-- Work with the Azure Machine Learning Studio
+- Work with Azure Machine Learning Studio
-- Acquire and process data for machine-learning experiments
+- Prepare input data and use it to train a model
 - Apply and test learning algorithms
+- Score a model and evaluate its accuracy
-- Deploy your model as a Web service so it can be accessed from code or scripts
+- Deploy a model as a Web service

 <a name="Prerequisites"></a>
 ### Prerequisites ###

 The following is required to complete this hands-on lab:

-- A Microsoft Azure subscription - [sign up for a free trial](http://aka.ms/WATK-FreeTrial)
+- An active Microsoft Azure subscription.
+Use the Azure Pass you activated earlier, or [sign up for a free trial](http://aka.ms/WATK-FreeTrial).

 ---
 <a name="Exercises"></a>